 30 drops of vegetable rennet dissolved into 1/4 cup of water

-I use raw goat’s milk, salt, yogurt, lipase powder and junket tablets (you can get them in the grocery store) 1/2 tablet per gallon of milk.
+I use raw goat’s milk, salt, yogurt, lipase powder and junket tablets.
+You can get them in the grocery store.
+Use 1/2 tablet per gallon of milk.

-For a cheese press I have a #10 can that I took the top and bottom off of, a bowl, cheese cloth (muslin, not the cheese cloth that you get from the grocery store) and a weight, which for me is sometimes a mason jar filled with water.
+For a cheese press I have a #10 can that I took the top and bottom off of, a bowl, cheese cloth.
+Use Muslin, not the cheese cloth that you get from the grocery store.
+And a weight, which for me is sometimes a mason jar filled with water.
+Or you can use a bar bell.

-You would take out the lid piece put your cheese cloth down inside so that the edges go out over the top, then put in your curds, fold the cloth back over the curds then put the “follower/top” back on and put your weights on that.
+You would take out the lid piece put your cheese cloth down inside so that the edges go out over the top, then put in your curds.
+Next folld the cloth back over the curds then put the “follower/top” back on.
+Finally put your weights on that.
 If you use a shallow bowl like this one you need to hang around and every little go dump out the whey/water that will collect in the bowl.

 Before you get ready to press your curds you can also add in dried tomatoes, and/or Italian seasonings or basil.
 You can always leave it plain, but in my world view, spice is the zest of life!